 What a logo does is to draw attention − to make a solid first impression.
 Besides that, a logo is also the bedrock of a company’s brand identity.
 The logo of the brand is ingrained into the consumer’s memory.
 It also sets a business apart from its competition.
 Moreover, a logo can boost brand loyalty.
 Finally, a logo is always expected by others.

 Logos that grab people’s attention make brands famous.
 Logos stand out from others, and they reflect the brand’s message.
 When it comes to logo design, characteristics such as layout, color, and typography not only gain attention; they affect the way in which people perceive the logo design.
 Just look at the logos of Target, Apple, and Google!

 The example of Target

-Back in 2006, Target changed their logo to the bull’s-eye design we know today.
-This striking graphic design is distinctive, especially in its strong use of color and in the simplicity of the design.
+Back in 2006, Target changed its logo to the bull’s-eye design we know today.
+This striking graphic design is distinctive, especially in its strong use of color and simplicity of the design.
 However, the design is minimalistic − just a circle-within-a-circle logo design.
 You might think it an easy process to create such a design; however, you would be wrong.
 A great deal of thought went into this seemingly simple design.
 This is something only a good graphic designer can accomplish.

 Reading between the circles

 Target’s circle-within-a-circle logo design promotes universality.
 Here the white spaces − the negative spaces − run along with the red, which speak of trust and strength.
 More so, the circles express values such as community, friendship, and endurance.
 The colors themselves are important.
 Red signifies passion, attention, and reputation.
 White, on the other hand, embodies virtue, cleanliness, and health.